karthickr7/E-commerce-Customer-Segmentation/README.md

 # E-commerce-Customer-Segmentation
 # Abstract:
-  A key challenge for e-commerce businesses is to analyze the trend in the market to increase their sales.
-The trend can be easily observed if the companies can group the customers; based on their activity on the ecommerce site.
+  A key challenge for E-commerce businesses is to analyze the trend in the market to increase their sales.
+The trend can be easily observed if the companies can group the customers based on their activity on the E-commerce website.
 This grouping can be done by applying different criteria like previous orders, mostly searched brands and so on.
 # Problem Statement:
-  Given the e-commerce data, use k-means clustering algorithm to cluster customers with similar interest.
+  Given the E-commerce data, use K-means clustering algorithm to cluster customers with similar interest.
 # Dataset Information:
-  The data was collected from a well known e-commerce website over a period of time based on the customer’s search profile.
+  The data was collected from a well known E-commerce website over a period of time based on the customer’s search profile.
 # Scope:
   ● Analyzing the existing customer data and getting valuable insights